Political Advantages to Commuting Ross Ulbricht’s Sentence

 on the national trend toward decriminalizing drugs

-President Trump has publicly expressed his support of clemency for those who have been treated unfairly or given overly harsh sentences.
-He is also an outspoken believer in providing hope and second chances for those individuals.
+President Trump has publicly expressed his support of clemency for those who have been treated unfairly or given excessively harsh sentences.
+He is also an outspoken believer in providing hope and second chances.

-By commuting Ross Ulbricht’s sentence, the president will be putting his beliefs into action.
-This one act will garner support for President Trump from a wide spectrum of voters who firmly believe that Ross Ulbricht—a young, peaceful, first-time offender who regrets his mistake—should be granted relief from a walking death sentence and given a second chance to contribute to society
+The one act of commuting Ross’s sentence will demonstrate that the president means this.
+He would gain support from a wide range of voters, most whom would not otherwise vote for him.
+He would win the approval of the many thousands who ardently believe that Ross Ulbricht—a young, peaceful, first-time offender who regrets his mistake—should be granted relief from a walking death sentence and given a second chance to contribute to society.

 For an overview of the case, go to FreeRoss.org/case-overview